After the look back at the past year (here and here) it is time to look ahead at some of the reading to come in 2014 (theoretically).

 Ah, so many books, so many plans.
 I wish you all a 2014 full of curiosity and wonder, fueled by good reading.

-Bookeywookey is the blog of Ted Altschuler whose NY life straddles the worlds of directing theatre and opera, coaching acting, neuroscience, music, reading, and compulsive book acquiring by any means necessary.
+Bookeywookey is the blog of Ted Altschuler who directs Baruch Performing Arts Center.
+His NY life straddles the worlds of creating interdisciplinary programming, directing theatre and opera, coaching acting, neuroscience, music, reading, and compulsive book acquiring by any means necessary.

 I do the writing here.
 I do not endorse products, services, post advertising, accept comments with commercial links, or invite guest posts.
 I'm happy to accept review copies but will say exactly what I think.
 Anything I write about books, acting, neuroscience, or my other fascinations reflects my thoughts on the matter, not that of any institution I work for, and is certainly not meant as advice.